-What Phoenix Does
+What Phoenix does

-|Familiar||Query data with a SQL-based language|
+|Familiar||Query data using an SQL-based language|

-|Platform agnostic||Hortonworks’ Phoenix provides ODBC connector drivers, allowing you to connect to your dataset using familiar BI tools.|
+|Platform agnostic||Phoenix provides ODBC connector drivers, allowing you to connect to your dataset using familiar business intelligence (BI) tools|

 How Phoenix works

-Phoenix provides fast access to large amount of data.
-Full table scan of 100M rows usually completes in 20 seconds (narrow table on a medium sized cluster).
-This time come down to few milliseconds if query contains filter on key columns.
-For filters on non-key columns or non-leading key columns, you can add secondary indexes on these columns which leads to performance equivalent to filtering on key column by making copy of table with indexed column(s) part of key.
+Phoenix provides fast access to large amounts of data; performing single millisecond reads, writes, and updates, as well as fast table scans; for example, you can scan 100 million rows in 20 seconds (narrow table on a medium-sized cluster).
+This query time can be reduced to a few milliseconds if the query contains filters on key columns.
+For filters on non-key columns or non-leading key columns, you can add secondary indexes on these columns, which leads to the performance equivalent of filtering on key columns by making a copy of the table with indexed column(s) part of the key.

-- Phoenix chunks up your query using the region boundaries and runs them in parallel on the client using a configurable number of threads
+- Phoenix runs the queries in parallel on the client using a configurable number of threads.

 - Aggregation is done in a coprocessor on the server-side, reducing the amount of data that is returned to the client.